-On July 9 PIA National was joined by over 100 business groups on a letter of support for S. 4117, the Paycheck Protection Program Small Business Forgiveness Act, sponsored by Senators Kevin Cramer (R-ND) and Kyrsten Sinema (D-AZ).
+On July 9, PIA National was joined by over 100 business groups in signing a letter of support for S. 4117, the Paycheck Protection Small Business Forgiveness Act, sponsored by Senators Kevin Cramer (R-ND) and Kyrsten Sinema (D-AZ).

 The bill would forgive PPP loans of less than $150,000 upon the borrower’s completion of a simple, one-page forgiveness document.
 PPP loans of $150,000 and under account for 85 percent of total PPP recipients, but less than 26 percent of PPP loan dollars.
 Expediting the loan forgiveness process for many of these hard-hit small businesses will save small business owners countless hours of paperwork.